 Specialist Programs - Japanese

-Beaumaris North Primary School provides a Language program for all children as outlined in the Discipline Based Learning Area of the Victorian Curriculum – Languages and the Primary Years Programme (PYP) Language Scope and Sequence.
+Beaumaris North Primary School provides a Language program for Year 1 – 6 students as outlined in the Discipline Based Learning Area of the Victorian Curriculum – Languages and the Primary Years Programme (PYP) Language Scope and Sequence.
 The principal language offered at Beaumaris North Primary School is English and Japanese is provided as an additional language to:

 In PYP schools all students have the opportunity to learn an additional language.
 Every learner benefits from having access to different languages, and, through that access, to different cultures and perspectives.
 Acquisition of more than one language enriches personal development and helps facilitate international-mindedness.